Here’s what HR can do to help

 Update: Leadership is more important than ever in times of crisis.
-This year has brought multiple challenges to workplaces and gives leaders an opportunity to improve their leadership practices and help all employees thrive.
+The past few years have brought multiple challenges to workplaces and have given leaders an opportunity to improve their leadership practices and help all employees thrive.
 Just as the workforce is quickly adapting to new work experiences and a new normal, leaders too must evolve their leadership styles to meet the needs of employees in an ever-changing situation.

 For example, the recommendation below for modern leaders to hold one-to-one conversations with their people rather than annual reviews is even more crucial right now.
 Weekly one-to-ones during uncertain times like the COVID-19 pandemic lead to a: